Scholarships

 Details:

-• Applications are due by Thursday, March 9 (link to apply below)
+• Applications are due by Thursday, March 5 th (link to apply below)

 HOW TO APPLY:

-• Applicant should be pursuing a post-secondary education in an agricultural related field.
+• Must be pursuing a degree in an ag-related field.

 ELIGIBILITY REQUIREMENTS: